fkie-cad/Logprep/doc/source/getting_started.rst

       logprep run quickstart/exampledata/config/pipeline.yml

-    If logprep is run with the metrics enabled, the necessary environment variable has to be set:
+    If logprep is run with the metrics enabled, the necessary environment variable has to be set first:

     .. code-block:: bash